 I am a Veteran of The United States Air Force Reserves – Security Forces; I served from 2000 – 2008.
 Professionally, I work for the U.S. Department of Veterans Affairs as an Audiovisual specialist; I have been with the VA since 2003.
 I have worn many different hats in the VA, I enjoy serving others, and in this capacity, I serve my fellow Veterans.

 For fun, I am into weight lifting, high-Intensity Interval Training (HIIT).
 I have played competitive rugby, raced motorcycles and BMX bikes; some of my other hobbies include genetic and ancestral DNA research, Amateur Radio (73’s), blogging, hiking, marksmanship, and archery.
 I have chronic pain from multiple vehicle/motorcycle accidents, I have been divorced more than once, have struggled financially, experienced homelessness as a youth, and once as an adult.
 I was exposed to airborne and other hazards, and casualties of war during my military service, which has affected my health.
 All my life experiences have been necessary for me so that I can come to know the mercies of the Lord and His ability to save each one of us, not only from death but also the weight of sin.
 I share these things about myself, so you can see that I am like some of you, and if I, in my weaknesses, can come unto the Lord, you can too.
 My most significant and the most fulfilling experience in life is my family, being a father, and knowing God, our Eternal Father, and His Son, Jesus Christ; these are my greatest joys.

-He lives, the Son does; I know this because I have seen and conversed with the Father and the Son, as one person speaks with another face to face.
+He lives, the Son does, and the Father also; I know this because I have seen and conversed with the Father and the Son, as one person speaks with another face to face.